Designing a Waterfall for Your Swimming Pool

 Pool experts recommend lighting strips for all waterfalls to create a beautiful ambiance during nightfall, which homeowners can enjoy both in and out of the pool.
 A LED lighting strip is an easy installation to your waterfall costing approximately $700 to $1000 based on available features.
 Placing spotlights or up-lighting to showcase your waterfall add another dimension of beauty.
 In addition, shedding light on waterfalls increases pool safety and avoids injuries during nighttime use.
 When installing lighting hire a lighting specialist to avoid any amateur mistakes.

-Make Your Swimming Pool Special And Add A Waterfall
+Make Your Swimming Pool Special By Adding a Waterfall